 According to the Florida Department of Transportation, new safety measures have been implemented to help deter wrong-way accidents; however it’s too soon to know definitively if these new measures are helping to save lives.

-If you or a loved one has been involved in a car accident , we're here to help.
-The car accident lawyer sat Gordon & Doner believe all victims of auto accidents deserve justice.
-Contact us for a free legal consultation today.
+If you or a loved one has been involved in a car accident , we’re here to help.
+The personal injury attorneys at Gordon & Partners believe all victims of auto accidents deserve justice.
+Contact us for a free legal consultation today by calling 1 (855) 722-2552.